Cameron condemns Iran-backed militias after US troops killed in Jordan

 The US and UK launched a second round of joint strikes against the rebels earlier this week, which appears to have done little to deter Houthi action.

-A British-linked oil tanker went up in flames after an attack claimed by the Yemen-based group on Saturday before a further strike on HMS Diamond, the British destroyer stationed in the Red Sea, was successfully repelled.
+A British-linked oil tanker went up in flames after an strike claimed by the Yemen-based group on Friday before a further attack on HMS Diamond, the British destroyer stationed in the Red Sea, was successfully repelled.

-Britain and its allies “reserve the right to respond appropriately”, the Ministry of Defence has said.
+The Ministry of Defence earlier branded ongoing action by the Houthis as “intolerable and illegal” and said Britain and its allies “reserve the right to respond appropriately”.